 There are many benefits to continually learning new ideas.
 The rewards to learners are great.
 These activities keep your brain active.
 Seniors who continually learn new ideas say that these activities make them feel more capable and that they feel better adjusted than they did prior to their activities.
 Many have new perspectives on life, they make more friends easier, and they feel more connected to their community and their acquaintances.

 1. Technology Fosters Independent Living Among Seniors

-Seniors may also try out advanced health gadgets such as fall detection devices and smart watches.
-They feature step counting and single-push call-for-help button as well as a medication reminder cap that glows when it’s time for medication.
+Seniors may also try out advanced health gadgets such as fall-detection devices and smartwatches.
+They feature counting steps and a single-push call-for-help button as well as a medication reminder cap that glows when it’s time for medication.

-Moreover, gadgets such as house-cleaning robots or smart appliances that can be automatically turned on and off to make living alone much easier and more comfortable for seniors.
+Moreover, gadgets such as house-cleaning robots or smart appliances can be automatically turned on and off and will make living alone much easier and more comfortable for seniors.

 Indeed, technology builds confidence in seniors for them to live independently.
 This creates confidence in their family to help delay moving their parents into a senior care facility.

 2. Technology connects family and friends with one another.

 Communication has never been easier due to the technology we have today.
 Mostly, it’s thanks to the Internet!
 Send messages instantly through instant messaging.
 Call family and friends (wherever they are) for free and see them face-to-face over Skype or FaceTime.
 Connect with long-lost friends or relatives on social networking sites like Facebook or Twitter.
 Share photos and videos of your loved ones in real-time.
 There is no doubt that technology plays a key role in bridging the communication gap, continuing family ties, and strengthening bonds.

 Whether you’re using a smartphone, a tablet, or a computer, keeping in touch is one of the most fascinating aspects of modern technology.